Andrew Thompson (parasitologist)

-Andrew Thompson is an Australian parasitologist.
-He is Professor of Parasitology at Murdoch University and a member of the Management Committee of the Australian Society for Parasitology.
+Richard Christopher Andrew Thompson is an Australian parasitologist.
+He is Professor Emeritus of Parasitology at Murdoch University and a member of the Management Committee of the Australian Society for Parasitology.

 Research and roles

-Thompson’s research centres on the molecular epidemiology and zoonotic transmission of protozoan parasites, particularly Giardia and Cryptosporidium.
-He is a long-time member of Murdoch University’s parasitology group and has co-authored reviews on parasite zoonoses and wildlife.
+Thompson earned a B.Sc. and Ph.D. from the University of London.
+Thompson's research centres on the molecular epidemiology and zoonotic transmission of protozoan parasites, particularly Giardia and Cryptosporidium.
+He is a long-time member of Murdoch University's parasitology group and has co-authored reviews on parasite zoonoses and wildlife.

 He has served on the editorial board of the International Journal for Parasitology: Parasites and Wildlife.